RV Financing

 A Travel Trailer hitches to the bumper (or the general bumper region) of the tow vehicle.

-Other first timers choose a travel trailer because they're generally a little less money than a comparable 5th wheel.
-They can also be towed behind a van or even a car.
+Many first-timers choose a travel trailer because they're generally a little less money than a comparable 5th wheel.
+Some smaller, lightweight units can actually be towed behind a van or even a car.

 Some older RV'ers choose a travel trailer because it's all built on one level.
 That means no stairs to climb when getting in and out of the bedroom or bathroom like you would have in a 5th wheel.
 I personally find it easier to wake up by falling down a small flight of stairs...
 But that's just me.